My Best Greek Lamb Souvlaki Recipe

-This is hands down the best Greek lamb souvlaki I have ever made and the overnight marinade is a game-changer.
-The flavour really penetrates the meat, and I cannot wait to make it again.
-It’s wonderful to cook on a braai/BBQ but equally delicious cooked stove-top on a griddle pan.
-The lamb is juicy and tender, and these grilled kebabs stuffed into freshly made pita bread is one my favourite meals and great for entertaining.
-Set everything out for your Greek feast and let people DIY their meal.
+This is hands down my best Greek lamb souvlaki I have ever made, and the overnight marinade is a game-changer.
+The flavour penetrates the meat deeply, resulting in juicy, tender meat that is properly fragrant with lemon, oregano, and garlic.
+It’s wonderful on a braai or BBQ but equally delicious cooked on a griddle pan.
+Stuff the grilled kebabs into freshly made pita bread, set out the tzatziki and salads, and let everyone build their own.
+It is one of my favourite meals for entertaining.

 The pita bread is so easy to make too.
 Once you start making your own you will wonder why you buy them.
 They are however best on the day they are made and preferably fresh out of the oven.